Trail Run Project Logo

 Need to Know

 This is a desert run and, as such, has very little shade.
-Temperatures in summer can become extremely hot.
-Bring all the water you'll need for an 8-mile loop.
-Takes most folks 3-4 hours.
+Temperatures in summer can become extremely hot, but pools of water in the canyon are very cold.
+They are also usually stagnant and brown, so bring all the water you'll need for the day. this 8-mile loop takes most folks 3-5 hours.

 There are several large drops or climbs depending on which direction you are coming from in Bell canyon.
 Little Wild Horse canyon has some obstacles as well, but not as bad.
-Both are easy in the grand scheme of things and can be navigated by most.
-There are NO sections on this route that you'll need to rope up for.
+There are no sections that you'll need to rope up for.
+However, dogs may need extra help and a pup harness could come in handy.

 Description